intrajp/signage-on-pi/README.md

   Change setting as your needs, but include fbv for sure.

-open config.txt
+open pinkrabbit.cnf

   Change setting as your needs.
 These should be set.

 (defaults)
 ```
 MY_SIGNAGE_DIR=pinkrabbit
-PICTURE_ONE_SHOT=pink_rabbit.png
+PICTURE_ONE_SHOT=pinkrabbit
+#SIZE=640x480
+#SIZE=1024x786
+SIZE=1280x800
+SLEEP_SEC=60
+LOOP=1
 ```

-prepare .png file.
+Prepare .png file.
 It should be set one directory above of buildroot topdir.

+Directory name should be 'PICTURES_ORIGINAL'

+Picture file name should be like '${PICTURE_ONE_SHOT}-01.png'

+Make pictures with command 'pdftoppm <inputpdf> ${PICTURE_ONE_SHOT} -png'

+Copy pictures to directory 'PICTURES_ORIGINAL'.

-copy scripts to board/raspberrypi2.
+Copy scripts to board/raspberrypi2.

 ```
 $ make all
 ```
+During make, PINKRABBIT_PICTURES directory is made and converted pictures are saved.

-copy sdcard image.
+Copy sdcard image.

 (example)
 ```